gabriel-frattini/trpc-reducer/playground/maximal_starter/README.md

 - [Configuring GitHub authentication](doc/github_setup.md)

-This starter uses [NextAuth.js](https://next-auth.js.org/), so if you prefer to use one of the [many providers](https://next-auth.js.org/providers/) it supports, you can customize your own installation.
+Sideclub uses [NextAuth.js](https://next-auth.js.org/), so if you prefer to use one of the [many providers](https://next-auth.js.org/providers/) it supports, you can customize your own installation.
 Simply update the [`lib/auth.ts`](/lib/auth.ts#L11) file to add your own provider.

 ## Running the app locally